The Vatican City: ten facts to help your visit go more smoothly

 You'll see these young men in their brightly coloured uniforms at all entrances to the Vatican, and on any public duties within the Vatican City where the Pope is present.
 They are, in effect, the official police force of the Vatican City.

 The Swiss Guard is a fascinating subject which is impossible to cover properly on this page.
-For much more detailed information, have a look at our dedicated page here.
+For much more detailed information, have a look at our dedicated Swiss Guard page here.

-In recent years the Papacy has realised and used to the full the power of the media.
-The Vatican now has its own online newspaper, Facebook page, You Tube channel and webcam, whilst the Pope himself has his own Twitter feed.
+In recent years, the Papacy has realised and used the full power of the media.
+The Vatican now has its own:

 There is also now a 'Pope app'! - available free here, which gives similar information about the Pope's whereabouts in a wide variety of languages.